Sacramento Dog Bite Lawyers

 - That the defendant’s dog was a substantial factor in causing the victim’s harm.

 The above statute requires that the victim suffer a dog bite.
-However, it does not require the skin be broken or a teeth wound inflicted.
+However, it does not require the skin to be broken.
 For example, if a dog bit the victim’s clothing causing the victim to fall down and injure themselves, the owner would still be strictly liable for any damage caused as a result of the bite, including damages from the fall and/or the emotional distress of being attacked.

-If a person is injured by a dog attack, but not actually bitten by the dog, their claim cannot be brought pursuant to the dog bite statute.
-However, their lawyer can still bring a claim under something called the “common law” doctrine where the owner of the dog could still be held strictly liable for the damages resulting from the attack.
+If a person is injured by a dog attack, but not actually bitten by the dog, their claim cannot be brought pursuant to the California dog bite statute.
+However, they may still be able to bring a claim under something called the “common law” doctrine.

-Under the common law rule, the owner of the dog will still be strictly liable for injuries caused by his or her dog.
-However, unlike the dog bite statute, it is only if the dog was dangerous and the owner knew or should have known that the dog was dangerous.
+Under the common law rule, the owner of the dog will still be strictly liable for injuries caused by his or her dog, but only if the dog was dangerous and the owner knew or should have known that the dog was dangerous.
 Injuries like these can occur when a dog jumps on a person or aggressively rushes them, causing them to trip and fall.

-What Are the types of damages for which a dog bite victim can be compensated?
+What damages Can a dog bite victim can be compensated For?

 In our civil justice system, individual compensation generally falls into two categories.
 They are called economic and non-economic damages.
 They are also sometimes referred to as special and general damages.